 Do I need to see my Academic Advisor every semester?
 Accordion Closed

 You are strongly encouraged to seek advising every semester.
 Your advisor can verify that you are on track for your degree plan, answer questions you may have, and discuss campus resources and opportunities with you.

 How do I know which Advising Office to go to?
 Accordion Closed

 Please visit the University Advising website to view all contact information for each advising office.

-Students may enroll in applicable Summer, Fall, Winter, and Spring terms in March of each year.
+During the Spring of 2021, students may enroll in the following Summer ’21, Fall ’21, Winter ’21, and Spring ’22 terms.
 Be sure to work with your advisor on course selection and enrollment.

 Chart a course to graduation: